 August is the prime time to soak up some last sun rays on the beach or get away with your family before school starts back up again.
 But it's also a great time to go to the theatre!
 Since the Broadway season doesn't kick off in earnest until the fall, it's a great time to catch a bucket-list show you've been meaning to see or venture off Broadway to discover something entirely new.

-Below, we've rounded up the new Off-Broadway shows and hit return engagements that are premiering or ending in August, so get your theatre tickets to these now!
+Below, we've rounded up the new Off-Broadway shows premiering in August and the hit Broadway shows playing their final performances this month, so get your theatre tickets to these now!
 August is also a great time to start planning your fall itinerary.
-Once you've got your August tickets lined up and are ready to look ahead, check out the Broadway shows this fall and the Off-Broadway shows this fall to snag your tickets to now.
+Once you've got your August tickets lined up and are ready to look ahead, check out the Broadway shows this fall to snag your tickets to now.

 Get tickets to a New York show on New York Theatre Guide.

 See Tony Award winner Sean Hayes as Oscar Levant before he and the play say good night on August 27.
 Doug Wright's Good Night, Oscar takes place during a taping of Tonight Starring Jack Paar in 1958, when the witty, no-holds-barred Levant, a pianist got asked to come onto the show.
 That night, his frank discussions of his mental health and a host of other taboos changed the face of live TV forever.

 See a show beyond the Theatre District this August!
 Danny Tejera's play Toros plays the WP Theater on the Upper West Side as part of Second Stage Theater's Uptown Series for new works by emerging writers.
 Join a group of 20something friends in a Madrid garage, where they drink, smoke, and debate music, faith, and reality.